Q1. What are the fiscal year (FY) 2014 FDF and API facility fees for U.S. and foreign manufacturers?

 The answer depends on geography.
 If the same company’s two locations manufacture a U.S. generic product and they are in different geographic locations, each has to pay an annual facility fee.
 However, separate buildings within close proximity are considered to be at one geographic location or address if the activities in them are closely related to the same business enterprise, if they are under the supervision of the same local management1, and if they are capable of being inspected by the FDA during a single inspection.
 These are the same criteria used to evaluate whether separate FDA Facility Establishment Identifiers (FEIs) are necessary for multiple facilities (see guidance Self-Identification of Generic Drug Facilities, Sites, and Organizations.
 An annual facility fee will be due for each facility assigned a unique FEI.

 There are several consequences for failure to pay a facility fee.
+The facility will be placed on a publicly available arrears list if the fee is not fully paid within 20 days of the due date.
 No new generic drug submission referencing the facility will be received until the fee is paid.
-In addition, the facility will be placed on a publicly available arrears list if the fee is not fully paid within 20 days of the due date.
-And, FDA will notify the ANDA applicant of the facility’s failure to satisfy its user fee obligations.
 Furthermore, all FDFs or APIs manufactured in the non-paying facility and all FDFs containing APIs manufactured in such a facility will be deemed misbranded.
 This means that it will be a violation of federal law to ship these products in interstate commerce or to import them into the United States.
 Such violations can result in prosecution of those responsible, injunctions, or seizures of misbranded products.
 Products misbranded because of failure to pay facility fees are subject to being denied entry into the United States.

 Note: The fee is an obligation to the U.S. government, and the failure to pay the fee may result in collection activities by the government pursuant to applicable laws.